devoworm/Digital-Bacillaria/README.md

 Drawing by Muller (circa 1792) [3].
 Click to enlarge.

 ### Description of _Bacillaria_
-Cells are elongated and motile, sliding along each other, in stacked colonies.
+Cells (called filaments) are elongated and motile, sliding along each other, in stacked colonies.
 Cells are rectangular in side view.
 Two large plate-like chloroplasts are present, one near each end of the cell.
 The nucleus is located centrally.
 Cells are yellow-brown in color [1].

 <p align="center">
   <img width="210" height="166" src="https://user-images.githubusercontent.com/19001437/58396330-ca661d80-8011-11e9-80fe-e0f9fde60dc1.png"><BR>